 Sunday July 9, 2000, Day 6

 The day got rather hot, 32°C (90°F), relative humidity 40% and the barometer still down at 1002 mB, and we kept jumping into the sea to cool off.
-It is a pleasant anchorage and the sea is very clear.
-The only cloud in our horizon is the news from the AM radio about the fire in Samos which is still raging.
+This is a pleasant anchorage and the sea was very clear.
+The only cloud in our horizon was the news from the AM radio about the fire in Samos which was still raging.
 Alice made a potato salad which we ate under the tent in the cockpit.

 In the evening, after cleaning the boat, we went ashore and saw the very whimsical 6c AD mosaics at the Byzantine bath of Talenda.
 We bought some provisions, mostly bottled water, and started on our way back to Thetis.
-At the pier we met Antonis, the owner of the trechantiri Θύελα (Thiela - Storm) which is in fairly good condition and on sale.
+At the pier we met Antonis, the owner of the trechantiri Θύελα (Thiela - Storm) which was in fairly good condition and on sale.
 She was built in Skiathos in the 70’s.
-Antonis knows my brother Nikos whom he met here last year.
+Antonis knew my brother Nikos whom he had met here last year.

 Back on board, we had an ouzo and then pasta with hot tomato sauce.
 The humidity increased dramatically to over 60%.